 At the right is a typical front brake air chamber installed on the front axle.
 Below, is a diagram of a front brake air chamber, courtesy of GMC Truck Division.
-It has a single diaphragm which pushes the push rod to the right when air enters into the chamber from the air inlet.
+It has a single diaphragm that pushes the pushrod to the right when air enters the chamber from the air inlet.
 All of these brake chambers have sizing information.
 The larger the chamber size, the more force the chamber can generate.
-Chamber sizing is an important factor in designing brake systems which will help to keep the vehicle in control during panic stops.
+Chamber sizing is an important factor in designing brake systems that will help to keep the vehicle in control during panic stops.
 Always make sure that replacement air chambers are the correct size for that installation.
 Consult the manufacturer’s specifications when replacing air chambers.

 Notice the second air inlet at the top, which has a plug in it.
 This second inlet permits hose physical arrangement options.
 The push rod return spring helps to expel the air and return the rod to it’s withdrawn position when the chamber air pressure is released.

 Notice that the push rod yoke is threaded onto the push rod, and a locking nut locks the yoke into place.
 Whenever you need to adjust the air chamber rod length, just loosen the locking nut, and rotate the yoke for proper adjustment while holding the push rod from turning.